Both surgical and nonsurgical treatments can help with stress and urge incontinence.

 “If a person is taking in too much fluid volume, they may want to modify that for a more moderate daily intake,” Hull said.

-Another treatment option involves modifying your urination schedule or “voiding” schedule to use the restroom at regular intervals.
+Another strategy is changing urination schedule (or “voiding” schedule) by using the restroom at regular or timed intervals.

-“If they feel like they have to go all the time, they may want to practice some techniques, such as urge suppression or time voiding to try to help retrain the bladder, so it’ll be a little bit less urgent,” Hull said.
+“If patients feel like they have to go all the time, they may want to practice some techniques,” Hull said, “such as urge suppression or time voiding, to try to help retrain the bladder, so it’ll be a little bit less urgent.”

 If you experience both urge and stress incontinence, physical therapy may help.
-A physical therapist who specializes in the pelvic floor can teach you how to do Kegel exercises and specific suppressive techniques using your Kegels to help control leakage when you cough or sneeze or when you feel an urgent need to urinate.
+A physical therapist who specializes in the pelvic floor health can teach you how to do Kegel exercises and techniques using Kegels to help control leakage when you cough or sneeze, or when you feel an urgent need to urinate.

-A continence pessary may also be helpful for stress incontinence and can be used daily or episodically, such as during exercise when leakage may be most bothersome.
+A continence pessary may also be helpful for stress incontinence and can be used daily or as needed, such as during exercise when leakage may be most bothersome.
 Hull said she often fits people for these devices in the office.

-“We have medications from two specific classes of drugs that can help reduce urgency and frequency.”
+“We have medications from two specific classes of drugs that can help reduce urgency, frequency and urge incontinence,” Hull said.
+Those drug classes are called anticholinergic, and antimuscarinic.

 Surgical incontinence treatment options